Sleep Calculator

 Sleep calculator methodology and sources

-The calculator combines age-based sleep duration guidance with a simple sleep-cycle timing model.
+The calculator combines age-based sleep duration guidance with a personalized sleep-cycle timing model.

 Bedtime from wake-up time

-bedtime = wake time - sleep latency - cycles * cycle length
+bedtime = wake time - sleep latency - awake time - planned sleep

 Wake time from bedtime

-wake time = bedtime + sleep latency + cycles * cycle length
+wake time = bedtime + sleep latency + awake time + planned sleep

 Age-based sleep recommendations are based on CDC sleep guidance.
-The sleep phase timeline uses the NHLBI description of non-REM and REM sleep, including the note that sleep cycles commonly restart every 80 to 100 minutes and that a typical night often includes four to six cycles.
+The sleep-cycle timing uses the NHLBI description of non-REM and REM sleep, including the note that sleep cycles commonly restart every 80 to 100 minutes and that a typical night often includes four to six cycles.

 Sleep calculator FAQ